-Observing blocks must start with an acquisition template.
+Observing blocks (OB) must start with an acquisition template.
 Pointing to a target can only be performed through an acquisition template.
-Target coordinate, name and proper motion are all set in the acquisition templates.
+The target coordinates, name and proper motion are all set in the acquisition templates.

 The execution of the acquisition templates presets the telescope to the target coordinates given by TEL.TARG.ALPHA and TEL.TARG.DELTA.
-Offsets with respect to the target coordinates can be specified by TEL.TARG.OFFSETALPHA and TEL.TARG.OFFSETDELTA and allow, for example, to use a bright offset star for precise acquisition (see Fig. 18).
-To guarantee proper centering within the slit when using an offset star, the angular separation between the offset star and the target should not be larger than 60".
-Acquisition with an offset star has not been tested with the narrow, 0.4" slit and should be avoided.
-Note that the coordinates of the target (TEL.TARG.ALPHA, TEL.TARG.DELTA) and the offsets to the reference star (TEL.TARG.OFFSETALPHA, TEL.TARG.OFFSETADELTA) must be indicated with the following convention:
+Offsets with respect to the target coordinates can be specified by TEL.TARG.OFFSETALPHA and TEL.TARG.OFFSETDELTA and allow, for example, to use a bright reference star for precise acquisition (see Fig. 18).
+To guarantee proper centering within the slit (when using a reference star) the angular separation between the reference star and the target should not be larger than 60".
+Acquisition with a reference star has not been tested with the narrow, 0.4" slit and should be avoided.
+Note that the coordinates of the target (TEL.TARG.ALPHA, TEL.TARG.DELTA) and the offsets to the reference star (TEL.TARG.OFFSETALPHA,TEL.TARG.OFFSETADELTA) must be indicated in the acquisition template.
+Thus, the following convention 1: